 CITY'S NEWEST PARK INCLUDES PLAY AREAS, BUTTERFLY AND POLLINATOR GARDENS

-Located in front of COSI, Dorrian Green provides play areas for children and adults.
+- Located in front of COSI, Dorrian Green provides play areas for children and adults.
 The Fountain Plaza is anchored by an interactive fountain and flanked by two open-air pavilions and flowering cherry tree groves.
-The northwest and southwest entrances feature salvaged limestone structures from the historic Central High School Stadium that once occupied the site, and the relocated kinetic sculpture title “The Spectrum Tree,” celebrates Isaac Newton’s discovery that sunlight contains the entire spectrum of colors.
+The northwest and southwest entrances feature salvaged limestone structures from the historic Central High School Stadium that once occupied the site, and the relocated kinetic sculpture titled “The Spectrum Tree” celebrates Isaac Newton’s discovery that sunlight contains the entire spectrum of colors.

 About Dorrian Green

 Park features include:

 - Cherry Tree Groves